open-uem/openuem-docs/docs/08-Release Notes/01-agents.md

 # Agents

+## 0.2.1

+- Fix: Add updated URL for Agent messages CSS

+## 0.2.0

+- Feat: Agent should reboot or shutdown the computer

 ## 0.1.0

 This is the first release of the OpenUEM agent.

-## 0.2.0

-- Feat: Agent should reboot or shutdown the computer